This statement has been published in accordance with Section 54(1) of the Modern Slavery Act 2015.

 Organisation's structure

-The Newcastle Building Society Group consists of Newcastle Building Society and 2 key subsidiary companies; Newcastle Financial Advisers Limited and Newcastle Strategic Solutions Limited.
-The Society is the United Kingdom’s 8th largest building society and the largest building society in the North East of England.
-The Newcastle Building Society Group has 31 branches and a dedicated financial advice location and employs in excess of 1,400 staff across its branch network and head office sites.
+The Newcastle Building Society Group consists of Newcastle Building Society, the trading name under which it operates (Manchester Building Society) and 4 subsidiary companies: Newcastle Financial Advisers Limited, Newcastle Mortgage Loans (Jersey) Limited, Newcastle Strategic Solutions Limited and MBS (Mortgages) Limited.
+The Society is one of the largest building societies within the United Kingdom and the largest building society in the North East of England.
+The Newcastle Building Society Group has 33 branches and employs more than 1,700 staff across its branch network and head office sites.

 Our business